Rich Klein is a versatile photographer based in northeast Pennsylvania and Parma, Italy and available to photograph:

 • Stock photography

-In 2017, he participated in "Barns of the Catskills" exhibit at the Liberty Museum and Arts Center, where he is a new associate board member.
+In 2017, he participated in "Barns of the Catskills" exhibit at the Liberty Museum and Arts Center, where he is an associate board member.
 He also exhibited at the ArtWalk (Callicoon, NY) in October 2017 and donated a print for charity to benefit the Delaware Youth Center (also in Callicoon, NY).
 In late 2018.

 He earlier collaborated with a lifelong friend/classmate on a coffee table book: Massapequa: A Pictorial History Seen Through The Eyes of Baby Boomers.
 That book, published in December 2014, explores nature and sites around the notable Long Island, NY town that are most memorable to residents who lived there from the 1950's through the early 1980's.
 The Massapequa book led to multiple month-long exhibits in 2015 and 2016 , including the Westfield Sunrise Mall, local government offices and libraries throughout the Town of Oyster Bay, Capital One Bank, Astoria Bank and BMW of Oyster Bay.
 The book is available at the Massapequa Public Library.